HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 - The Individual MeasureReport(s) **SHALL** conform to the [DEQM Individual MeasureReport Profile].
 This profile contains an optional extension, [CQF Criteria Reference Extension], on the `evaluatedResource` element.
 This extension allows the Server to indicate how an evaluatedResource, such as a colonoscopy procedure, was used to produce the measure calculation results by linking it to a specific population criteria identified by the population criteria id that equals to `Measure.group.population.id`.
 If an evaluatedResource contributes to multiple population criteria such as denominator and numerator, this can be represented by having two population reference extensions.
 One extension has `value` that references the denominator population criteria id and the other extension has `value` that references the numerator population criteria id.

 - The [DEQM Gaps In Care DetectedIssue Profile] has a fixed code CAREGAP indicating the detected issue is in the Care Gaps detected issue category.
-Each `DetectedIssue` **SHALL** contain at least one `evidence` element that each evidence **SHALL** provide a detail that references either a DEQM Individual MeasureReport of the measure or a `GuidanceResponse`.
+Each `DetectedIssue` **SHALL** contain at least one `evidence` element.
+Each evidence **SHALL** provide a detail that references either a DEQM Individual MeasureReport of the measure or a `GuidanceResponse`.

 - The [DEQM Gaps in Care Composition Profile] may also contain all supporting resources referenced by the Composition and its contained measure reports.
 As with other compositions, this resource can contain a narrative which can be displayed as a textual report.